Paul Burrows (March 7, 2021)

 But it is absolutely crucial to acknowledge that much of what revolutionary left voices writing about the Russian Revolution now understand to be the twin dangers of centralizing and bureaucratic party and state institutions, and an unaccountable apparatus of repression –– in other words, the basic anarchist position since 1918 –– were already evident before the Civil War in Russia began, and did not end after the White counter-revolution was defeated.
 The arguments about external threats and objective hardships and material constraints can only get you so far as permanent justifications for anti-democratic decision-making structures, new forms of class-stratification, continued exploitation of workers, forced requisitions and collectivization policies against peasants, suspension of civil liberties, criminalization of “factions” and dissent, and purges and summary executions of those who have different visions and ideas about how to build a post-Tsarist, let alone post-capitalist world.

 How we frame these questions matters today.
 Was the repression against Kronstadt a “tragic necessity” as Trotsky and many of his acolytes continue to suggest ?
 Was it a “tragic mistake” as Serge and many of his admirers continue to suggest?
 Or was it a political and ethical crime that should be understood as antithetical to any kind of socialism or anarchism worthy of the name –– as anarchists have been stating consistently since 1921?
 When we describe a crime against humanity, or a crime against the working-class in its broadest sense, as a “mistake” it suggests that the actions in question were either a blunder or a tactical error –– a lapse in otherwise good judgment and noble intentions, rather than a fundamentally unprincipled policy choice.
-The language we use, even a hundred years after the fact, can serve as subtle alibis for this kind of repression, and for the wider ideological, organization, and institutional systems in question.
+The language we use, even a hundred years after the fact, can serve as subtle alibis for this kind of repression, and for the wider ideological, organizational, and institutional systems in question.
 This is no less true for Kronstadt as it is for countless other historical crimes, even if these are in very different contexts.
 For example, the aforementioned hagiography of Andrew Jackson can serve as an alibi for settler-colonialism precisely because it calls the Trail of Tears a ‘tragic mistake.’
 The Trail of Tears was no aberration, for starters –– and the U.S. colonial leadership knew quite well what it was doing: it was consciously dispossessing indigenous nations and expelling them in order to steal their land.
 That’s not a ‘mistake,’ that’s a plan.
 Likewise, histories of U.S. military intervention in Vietnam can serve as alibis for U.S. imperialism precisely because they frame the wanton slaughter of millions of civilians in southeast Asia as a ‘mistake’ rather than a conscious, calculated imperialist crime.
 We can learn from these crimes, we can oppose ongoing and new ones in the present day, but we sure as hell ought not to be white-washing them with assertions of “necessity” or weasel words like “mistake.”

 See Simon Pirani, “The Kronshtadt Revolt and the Workers’ Movement” (People & Nature, 26 February 2021). https://peopleandnature.wordpress.com/site-contents/the-kronshtadt-revolt-and-the-workers-movement/.